74358125/jenkins-jira-builder/README.md

 jenkins-jira-builder
 ====================

-Triggers a jenkins job(s) based on incoming payload from jira webhook
+Triggers a jenkins job(s) based on incoming payload from jira webhook hbcwbc